Arcadia-Science/2024-sensory-neuroimaging/README.md

 1. Download the [dataset from Zenodo](#datasets) or re-generate it using the steps above.
 If downloaded, unzip the processed data file `pub-data-processed.zip` to a directory on your computer.
 2. [Update the path configuration file](#path-configuration-file) to point to the processed data directory.
 3. Navigate to `notebooks` and run `generate_figures.ipynb`.
 Static figures will be displayed inline in the notebook.
-Animations of brain activity will be saved in `notebooks/figs/` as TIFFs.
+Animations of brain activity will be saved in `notebooks/figs/` as TIFFs. *Note: the fonts used in the figures are proprietary.
+All text will render as default system fonts instead.*

 ### Pipeline parameters